 The Learning Commons project included the establishment of a centralized, comprehensive student learning support department called Tutoring and Learning Services or TLS, reporting to the Office of Undergraduate Studies.
 The new department was formed based on the consolidation of five decentralized academic support entities on campus, and by the second year, three additional centers were added.
-Currently the center offers a range of different options for subject-specific tutoring, a comprehensive Writing Center, and other learning support services in the form of workshops, courses for credit, and specialized program support for several student cohorts ranging from first-year access programs to graduate students.
+In 2014, Tutoring and Learning Services changed their name to the Academic Success Center (ASC) to better reflect the goals of the department.
+Currently the center offers a range of different options for subject-specific tutoring, a comprehensive Writing Studio, and other learning support services in the form of workshops, courses for credit, and specialized program support for several student cohorts ranging from first-year access programs to graduate students.

 - Recruit, hire, train, support, and retain qualified students as tutors

 - Assist students to become confident, self-directed, life-long learners

 - Offer a variety of learning support options

 - Represent an active concern for students’ academic well-being

 - Create an atmosphere of mutual respect and trust for students

 - Provide students with accurate, relevant, and appropriate information and referrals

 - Continually review policies and practices to ensure that students are appropriately served